 “The medical imaging and radiation therapy profession faces a workforce shortage that exceeds levels documented in more than 20 years,” the report states.
 “Without intervention, the situation could worsen as more baby boomers approach retirement and remaining professionals consider leaving their jobs because of frustrations associated with understaffing and burnout.”

-Growing Need for Radiology Technicians
+Growing Need for Radiologic Technologists

 Radiologic technologists (or radiographers) comprise about 271,000 working professionals in the U.S., and the industry is expected to grow 6 percent over the next decade with an additional 16,800 jobs.
 The ASRT notes that in order to tackle staff shortages, they must emphasize additional career pathways for technologists, like education and leadership roles.